-Last week I have met a former client of mine who asked me how to figure out whether the psychologist he is seeking counseling is more or less competent.
+Last week I met a former client of mine who asked me how to figure out whether the psychologist he is seeking counseling is more or less competent.
 So a good question came into my mind.
 I would like to share with you my own subjective opinion on that.

-Besides that, there are plenty of specialists, among which you can surely find a good one.
+Besides that, there are plenty of specialists, among which you can find a good one.
 So I will give you some suggestions on what to pay attention to.

-For anxiety disorders, post-traumatic stress disorder or burnout, you would use neuro-linguistic programming, hypnosis, cognitive-behavioral approach and even psychiatry but rather not psychoanalysis.
+For anxiety disorders, post-traumatic stress disorder, or burnout, you would use neuro-linguistic programming, hypnosis, cognitive-behavioral approach, and even psychiatry but rather not psychoanalysis.

-Another kind of therapists you should stay away from are those who combine spirituality into therapy or have new-age approaches.
+Another kind of therapists you should avoid are those who combine spirituality into therapy or have new-age approaches.
 If you do not know what “new age means”, please read and watch the documentary here [ro&en, php] and here [ro&en, php].
 Stay away from these people.
 Religion is not therapy, although it can offer therapeutic insight.
 Therapy is not religion, although it might offer spiritual insight.
 Keep them separated.

 a) (s)he’s lying